derkiner/derkiner/README.md

 ### Hi there 👋

 My name is Damla.
-I am a Front-end Developer & UI Designer & Content Writer
+I am a Front-end Developer & UI Designer & Content Writer & Instructor.

 - 👀 Authenticity deeply matters to me.
-That's why I do my best to create unique as well as eye-catching products/designs.
+That's why I do my best to create unique as well as eye-catching products.
 - 🌱 I’m currently exploring new libraries.
 - 💞️ I’m looking to collaborate on any kind of Front-end & UI design projects
 - 🔎 Find my written content on Medium =>  https://medium.com/@Phoenix_Skywalker.
 I regularly write on programming.